guptaanu412/example-course-specs/README.md

 The questions and answers for the Unix shell course are:

-1. What problem(s) will student learn how to solve?
+1. *What problem(s) will student learn how to solve?*
-   - How to combine existing/legacy tools.
+   How to combine existing/legacy tools;
-   - How to make analyses reproducible.
+   how to make analyses reproducible.
-2. What techniques or concepts will students learn?
+2. *What techniques or concepts will students learn?*
-   - History.
-   - Pipes.
-   - Shell scripts.
+   History; pipes; shell scripts.
-3. What technologies, packages, or functions will students use?
+3. *What technologies, packages, or functions will students use?*
-   - Bash shell.
-   - Basic Unix commands (`cd`, `ls`).
-   - Basic data manipulation commands (`head`, `cut`, `grep`).
+   Bash shell; basic Unix commands (`cd`, `ls`); basic data manipulation commands (`head`, `cut`, `grep`).
-4. What terms or jargon will you define?
+4. *What terms or jargon will you define?*
-   - Filesystem.
-   - Redirection.
-   - Pipe.
-   - Wildcard.
+   Filesystem; redirection; pipe; wildcard.
-5. What analogies will you use to explain concepts?
+5. *What analogies will you use to explain concepts?*
-   - Command-line pipeline is like chemistry pipeline.
+   Command-line pipeline is like chemistry pipeline;
-   - Shell scripts are like snippets of command history.
+   shell scripts are like snippets of command history.
-6. What heuristics will help students understand things?
+6. *What heuristics will help students understand things?*
-   - Use filenames that are easy to match with tab completion and wildcards.
+   Use filenames that are easy to match with tab completion and wildcards;
-   - Build pipelines step by step.
+   build pipelines step by step.
-7. What mistakes or misconceptions do you expect?
+7. *What mistakes or misconceptions do you expect?*
-   - The shell shows the same files and folders as the GUI interface they're used to.
+   That the shell shows the same files and folders as the GUI interface they're used to;
-   - Definition vs. use of variables (especially loop variables).
+   definition vs. use of variables (especially loop variables).
-8. What datasets will you use?
+8. *What datasets will you use?* dental records.
-   - Dental records (reduced to region, date, and tooth).

 <!-- -------------------------------------------------------------------------------- -->